Ronak and His Wife's Bhutan Trip with Thrillophilia

 The next full day was the sightseeing one, and it covered quite a lot without feeling rushed.

 Buddha Dordenma sat high above the city, and the views from up there explained why Bhutan keeps its skylines low.
-Tashichho Dzong followed, the Memorial Chorten after that, where locals walked steady circuits with prayer wheels in their hands.
+It was followed by Tashichho Dzong and the Memorial Chorten, where locals walked steady circuits with prayer wheels in their hands.
 The Motithang Takin Preserve introduced them to Bhutan's national animal, and the Folk Heritage Museum and Textile Museum filled out the cultural half of the day.

-It was the first sign that the ten details were going to land.
+It was the first sign that the ten trip details, as briefed to him by the team ahead of his departure, were going to land.

 Punakha Was the Visual Centre of the Trip